Create an Azure support request

 If you're still unable to resolve the issue, continue creating your support request by selecting Next.

 Next, we collect additional details about the problem.
 Providing thorough and detailed information in this step helps us route your support request to the right engineer.

+Complete the problem details so that we have more information about your issue.
 If possible, tell us when the problem started and any steps to reproduce it.
 You can upload a file, such as a log file or output from diagnostics.
 For more information on file uploads, see File upload guidelines.

 Next, complete the Contact info section so we know how to contact you.

 Select Next when you've completed all of the necessary information.

 Before you create your request, review all of the details that you'll send to support.
 You can select Previous to return to any tab if you need to make changes.
 When you're satisfied the support request is complete, select Create.

 A support engineer will contact you using the method you indicated.
 For information about initial response times, see Support scope and responsiveness.

 To learn more about self-help support options in Azure, watch this video: